tholmes101/terence-holmes-phase-5-capstone-project/README.md

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.

-## Requirements

-- Ruby 2.7.4
-- NodeJS (v16), and npm
-- Heroku CLI
-- Postgresql
+This project is designed as a full stack web application that has a user login or signup request to access an employee database.

+- Utilized Javascript/React frontend and Rails/Active Record backend application development
+- Implemented Redux and middleware for asynchronous data retrieval
+- Performed user validations along with password protection and authentication

 See Environment Setup below for instructions on installing these tools if you don't already have them.